preslavmihaylov/booknotes/architecture/clean-architecture/part-2/README.md

 Paradigms tell us what not to do, rather than telling us what to do.

 All these paradigms were discovered in the 1950s' and 1960s'.
-There were no major paradigms added afterwards.
+There were no major paradigms added afterward.

 ## Structured programming
-The paradigm was discovered by Edsger Dijkstra by analysing existing programs in an attempt to establish mathematical proofs for programs.
+The paradigm was discovered by Edsger Dijkstra by analyzing existing programs in an attempt to establish mathematical proofs for programs.

 What he discovered was that if a program uses simple constructs - sequence (e.g. `cmd1; cmd2;`), selection (e.g. `if/then/else`), iteration (e.g. `do/while`), such programs were provable.
 However, if a program used `goto`s to do undisciplined jumps across function boundaries, these were very hard to prove.

-Along the same time, some computer scientists proved that **all programs can be constructed from these simple structures**.
+At the same time, some computer scientists proved that **all programs can be constructed from these simple structures**.

 Hence, it was concluded that sticking to these three simple structures allowed one to construct any program he'd like, while also keeping his program mathematically provable.
 This is how structured programming was born.